-All Southland Academy students admitted to all regular season athletic events at the school.
+All Southland Academy students admitted for free to all regular season athletic events at the school.
+Middle and high school students MUST present their school issued "student pass" otherwise the student will pay admission charge.
 Post-season playoffs games are not included.
 GISA mandated admission charges for all post-season playoff games will be charged to all students.